MENU

 Article XI

-Amendments to the Bylaws: Amendments to the bylaws of the Biological Fluorescence Subgroup must be approved by a two-thirds majority of the Subgroup’s Executive Committee, and ratified in an electronic ballot by a majority of the members of the group voting.
+Amendments to the Bylaws: Amendments can be proposed by any member of the Biological Fluorescence Subgroup must be approved by a two-thirds majority of the Subgroup’s Executive Committee, and be ratified in an electronic ballot by a majority of the members of the group voting.

 The following word cloud is comprised of the speaker talk titles from our symposia.